jones58/typespotting/README.md

   - Side note: I really enjoyed looking for the Cooper Black album covers because albums are where my love of design originally came from.
   - I crowd-sourced images from friends and family of Cooper Black in the streets and took some of my own too.
 I also went on Google Street View to find some images but everything was a bit too blurry, and I wanted to avoid my game looking like a Captcha.
 - I came across [this video](https://www.youtube.com/watch?v=zf988tNfMx4) while looking for images and really liked the bold colours they use - I thought it would be cool to use them as the background and font colour on my site.
-  - I used an app called Sip to save the colour codes, ignoring color pairs that didn't contrast too much (because that would give unreadable type) and limiting myself to 10 combinations:
+  - I used an app called Sip to save the colour codes, ignoring colour pairs that didn't contrast too much (because that would give unreadable type) and limiting myself to 10 combinations:
     - #251B71 and #4296D2
     - #8DC788 and #2D6320
     - #EA3B24 and #F8D5D0